alkoclick/alkoclick.github.io/words/10 years of professional software engineering.md

 ![](../media/sales-brochure.png)
 *Own work, promotional brochure, circa 2017*

-I don't claim to be an expert salesman but I was moderately successful.
-The most important sales skills I learned was "empathetic perception".
+I don't claim to be an expert salesman, but I was moderately successful.
+The most important sales skills I learned was “empathetic perception”.
 This is the ability to know what the people in the room see when they look at me, what they want, and tell them how my proposal can help them get it, if it can.
 I know this sounds a bit vague and I don't want to bore you with stories that may feel far away.
 So here's an example of this empathetic perception, applied on a work meeting I attended in 2023:

 ![](../media/Staff_meeting_(3).jpg)
 *(Source: [Bill Branson (Photographer)](https://commons.wikimedia.org/wiki/File:Staff_meeting_(3).jpg), Public domain, via Wikimedia Commons)*